White Willow Bark, Powder (Salix alba)

 Native to North America, northern Asia, and much of Africa, the willow is a low-growing deciduous tree bearing long, green, tapering leaves and catkins in spring.
 Bark is stripped from young trees in the spring.
 Native American healers used willow bark long before Columbus or the Vikings landed.
 The conversion of willow bark to aspirin began in 1828 when German chemist Felix Hoffmann isolated the active ingredient and named it salicin.
 In 1899, the Bayer company began manufacturing and selling a modified form of the willow bark chemical acetylsalicylic acid, or aspirin.
 This first of the modern miracle medicines has been a mainstay in the treatment of joint pain ever since.

-*NOTE: The information above has not been evaluated by the Food and Drug Administration.
+NOTE: The information above has not been evaluated by the Food and Drug Administration.
 It is for educational purposes only.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
-Due to FDA regulations, Grassroots Herb Supply, LLC is unable to provide dosage information or any medical advice regarding this product.
+Due to FDA regulations, Grassroots Herb Supply, LLC is unable to provide dosage information or any medical advice.
 Please consult with a licensed healthcare professional for more information.